 According to Leagueside.com, there are 1,093,234 high school Football players in the US.
-From that, 71,060 will play in college but only 1.2% of college players will get drafted to the NFL.
+Subsequently, 71,060 will play in college but only 1.2% of college players will get drafted to the NFL.

 That’s roughly 853 people each year making it as a pro footballer out of almost 1.1 million players (0.00075%).

 Until recently, going Pro in gymnastics was not as straightforward as Football or other major sports.
-Becoming a pro meant not being able to compete in the strictly amateur collegiate or NCAA gymnastics.
+Becoming a pro meant not being able to compete in the strict amateur collegiate or NCAA gymnastics.
 To turn professional, a gymnast had to be very certain of podium success at the Olympics, and the endorsements and sponsorship that went with it.
-From July 2021 12 US states have passed laws allowing college gymnasts to also profit from their name, image and likeness (NILs).
+In July 2021 12 US states passed laws allowing college gymnasts to also profit from their name, image and likeness (NILs).

-In effect this now allows top young gymnasts to turn pro and still fill ambitions of competing in the NCAA program.
+In effect this now allows top young gymnasts to turn pro, make money and still fill ambitions of competing in the NCAA program.
 Exactly how many more gymnasts will effectively turn pro is yet to be seen.

 If we include all collegiate gymnasts both those on scholarships and those who will now earn from NIL payments that means around 1,500 from 4.8 million gymnasts actually training as full-time gymnasts (0.0003%).